nllspc/Sports-Analysis/RedsJAWs/Notes.md

 Weights
 -------

 Since there are different numbers of players enshrined in the HOF at each position, he evens out the position counts by adding "average" HOF players to each position (excluding pitcher) until the count at each position reaches the amount of the position that has the most players.
-From my understanding, he uses the mean.
-I'm using the median due to skewness of the distributions.
+From my understanding, he uses the mean of the WAR/JAWS values to calculate his average player used to fill each position.
+I'm using the median to be on the safe side.

 Hall of Fame Score
 ------------------